 Scott skied for three days and I worked (I don’t downhill ski). 🙂 I did ski one day when we came last year but I’m over trying to make myself like skiing.
 I have embraced the fact that it isn’t fun for me and that’s okay!

 Below is another picture of some of our food (all from Jackson Whole Grocer).
-We make healthy choices for the majority of our trip (just as we do at home) but we also eat things like pizza (above), burrito, and tacos.
+We make healthy choices for the majority of our trip (just as we do at home) but we also eat things like pizza (above), burritos, and tacos.

 On Friday we packed up and headed to West Yellowstone to visit with my cousin who moved out there a few years ago.
 That afternoon we went cross country skiing to a backcountry cabin where we stayed overnight.
 I mean, seriously, how amazing is this cabin?
 I am so in love with it.